CS-433/ml-project-2-nlp_of_autogentext/README.md

  ## How to Run
  Clone the project in your local machine, and uncompress all the datasets contained in /snips repository

+ To run the *Wav2Vec.ipynp* file, download this zip file https://drive.google.com/file/d/170xq6fUiAzCWNe16BbOCDUxFUwEJDtCy/view?usp=sharing and uncompress it inside the snips folder.

  Run each .ipynb file using jupyter notebook interpreter

  ## Project Structure